turingschool/mod-0-curriculum/index.md

 Options:
-  -h, --help                  print this help message and exit
+  -h, --help                  print this help message and exit .
-// these three dots below means there's more output that we've skipped.
-.
 .
 .
 ```

 ### 4) Install Homebrew

 [Homebrew](https://brew.sh/) is a package management system that makes it easy to install hundreds of open source projects and compile them from source for maximum performance on your machine.